 You can switch to any of the above modes using the tabs at the bottom of the Color Panel.

-In the top right of the Procreate Pocket interface, the Color Button displays your active color.
+In the top right of the Procreate Pocket interface, the Active Color displays your currently selected color.
 Press and hold it to switch between your current and previous color.
 You can also drag it onto the canvas to invoke ColorDrop.
 This is a speedy way to flood-fill areas of your artwork.

-The Color Button displays your currently selected color.
-Tap the Color Button to open the Color Panel.
+The Active Color displays your currently selected color.
+Tap the Active Color to open the Color Panel.

 Switch to Previous Color

-Press and hold the Color Button to switch between your current and previous color.
+Press and hold the Active Color to switch between your current and previous color.

-Drag the Color Button into any area of your artwork.
+Drag the Active Color into any area of your artwork.
 Release it to flood-fill that area with your selected color.

 The color will spread outwards until it hits a boundary - for example, an outline, or an area of different color.